emk/buglinky/README.markdown

 a Google App Engine instance.

-When run, buglinky turns text of the form "bug #12" and "issue #13" into links to a bug tracker.
+When run, buglinky turns text of the form "bug #12" and "issue #13" into links to a bug tracker, and turns bare URLs into linked text of the form "issue #13".
 It runs in real time as you edit, and it tries to generate as little network traffic as possible.

 For more information, see: